Publications and publication types

 title-collapse |

-By default, PageSeeder documents are created with the same value in the document title and the first heading of the document.
-The reason to collapse the title is so that the default content doesn’t appear twice in the ToC.
+By default, PageSeeder documents are created with the same content in the document title and the first heading of the document.
+The reason to collapse the title is so the default content doesn’t appear twice in the ToC.
 Allowed values for

 | always |